Medicine 3.0 for men: How to make prevention your default

 Conditions medicine 3.0 targets early in men

-• Cardiovascular risk that is missed by basic panels.
-According to research on apolipoprotein B, ApoB may be a better marker than traditional cholesterol tests for major vascular diseases and longevity.[3]
+- Cardiovascular risk that is missed by basic panels.
+According to dyslipidemia guidelines, ApoB can add risk information beyond a standard cholesterol panel because it better reflects atherogenic particle number for some men.[6]
 ApoB is a protein on “atherogenic” particles that can enter artery walls.

 Symptoms and signals men should not ignore